jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 ### 105 Public availability of documents
 Where the Agency or any local authority is required under this Act to make any document or matter available to the public, it shall—
-  (a) Make sufficient copies of that document or matter available for public inspection, free of charge; and (b) Make sufficient copies of that document or matter available for purchase, at a reasonable price, during normal office hours at the principal office of the Agency or local authority; and
+  (a) make sufficient copies of that document or matter available for public inspection, free of charge; and (b) make sufficient copies of that document or matter available for purchase, at a reasonable price, during normal office hours at the principal office of the Agency or local authority; and
-  (c) Notify that availability by advertisement in a newspaper circulating in the region or district, or regions or districts, to which the document or matter relates.
+  (c) notify that availability by advertisement in a newspaper circulating in the region or district, or regions or districts, to which the document or matter relates.

 ### 106 Power of Agency to direct roading work
 (1) If at any time the Agency has reasonable cause to believe that any road, State highway, or motorway under the control of the Agency or a territorial authority is not in reasonable or satisfactory condition,—
-  (a) It may inquire into the circumstances; and
+  (a) it may inquire into the circumstances; and
-  (b) If, in the opinion of the Agency, the territorial authority in control of the road, State highway, or motorway has not carried out work which the Agency considers necessary and justified in the interest of road users, having regard to the money available to the territorial authority, the Agency may by notice require the Agency or the territorial authority to undertake such work as it may specify and within such period as may be stated in the notice.
+  (b) if, in the opinion of the Agency, the territorial authority in control of the road, State highway, or motorway has not carried out work which the Agency considers necessary and justified in the interest of road users, having regard to the money available to the territorial authority, the Agency may by notice require the Agency or the territorial authority to undertake such work as it may specify and within such period as may be stated in the notice.
 (2) In the event of the Agency or the territorial authority not undertaking the work as required and within the period specified in the notice under subsection (1)(b) of this section, the Agency itself may arrange for the work to be carried out and may recover the costs of that work from the Agency or the territorial authority, either as a debt due to the Agency or by deducting the amount from payments then due or becoming due to the Agency or the territorial authority from the National Roads Account.

 ### 107 Application of Act to Chatham Islands